DeadDude-glitch/CTFs-Writeups/HTB/Challenge/Foresics/Diagnostic.md

 with a little focus you can tell that the song is ![[Michigan's "(Hail to) The Victors](https://www.youtube.com/watch?v=mURDwg_wilE)

-You can also notice the flag being up there but no in order. yet the order can be seen there too!
+You can also notice the flag being up there but not in order. yet the order can be seen there too!

 Enjoy the music while you collect it.